BartMassey/advent-of-code-2019/README.md

 of a day's problem as strong validation, although I've been wrong about this in the past.
 More tests should get written.

+These programs are not production-quality: it is considered acceptable to panic on erroneous input.

 The goals of these solutions are to:

 * Provide correct solutions with reasonable runtimes.